borntofrappe/borntofrappe/src/blog/up-and-running.md

 ---
 title: 'Up and Running'
-date: 2020-05-24
+date: 2020-07-15
 brief: 'The first article of an aspiring developer, fledging designer, long-distance runner.'
 keywords: ['writing']
 ---

-## Skeleton

-- describe the late April 2020 rough patch

-- introduce website, explaining the evolution of the stack

-  - react and gatsby

-  - svelte and sapper

-  - 11ty, back to html and css

-- detail what to expect
+## What to expect

-  - articles about things I learned building the website
+- HTML, CSS, JS

-  - articles on SVG, D3, Svelte...
+- SVG, D3, Svelte

-- conclude discussing missing features (404, syntax highlighting), and how this is but a starting point for hopefully something great
+Everything else connected to web development, plus a musing or two about other technologies:

+- lua and love2d for 2d game development

+- python as an alternative language, specifically in the context of data munging